 - Bad publicity in press

-- Failure to attract new employees
+- Failure to attract new employees, or retain good ones

 - Other businesses unwilling to outsource work/processes to yours as a result of your poor safety record

 Also, do not underestimate the management and administration costs involved in many of the above items listed.
 But above all what about the HUMAN cost!

 If you have had a risk assessment carried out (by someone competent), it should have recommended controls to implement for offering protection against HAVS.
 You should ensure that the recommendations are implemented.

 A free guide to conducting a hand arm vibration (HAV) risk assessment is available for download.
 It explains, amongst other things, when you should carry one out, and what constitutes a competent risk assessment.
 Click here to receive it.